EManifold/makers-notes/week-4.md

      WHERE name = 'Canada') AND population <
         (SELECT population FROM world
          WHERE name = 'Poland')

+Environment variable:
+do export NAME=PASSWORD in .bashrc then call ENV[NAME] in your file

 **Gaps in knowledge to rectify**